winery/winery/README.md

 ## Eclipse setup
 This howto is based on [Eclipse Standard 4.3].
-First of all, genreate a war to have all dependencies fetched by maven.
+First of all, generate a war to have all dependencies fetched by maven.

 ### Required plugins
 ** JST Server Adapters Extensions